Star Larvae Hypothesis

 Thus Spoke Zarathustra

-Myth and folklore typically describe the first human as an androgynous creature, then account for the androgyne giving rise to gendered descendants.
-Similarly, a fertilized egg—first human—is not obviously male or female, but differentiates along gender lines as it develops.
+Myth and folklore often describe the first human as an androgynous creature, then account for the androgyne giving rise to gendered descendants.
+Similarly, a fertilized ovum—first human—is not obviously male or female, but differentiates anatomically along gender lines as it develops.
 And myth and folklore also often describe a reintegration of the genders that restores the original, undifferentiated, androgynous form.
-Native, neotenous, extraterrestrials will stage this alchemical script, as they revert phenotypically into infantile morphology.
+Extraterrestrial human descendants will stage this alchemical script, as they revert phenotypically toward infantile, and developmentally earlier, morphologies.

 Mircea Eliade makes note of a mythological connection between the androgynous form and divinity: "Certain apocryphal texts use paradoxical images to describe the Kingdom or the overturning of the Cosmos occasioned by the coming of the Saviour.
 It is to be noted that these images are used side by side with those of androgyny and of a return to the state of a child."

-Today family members gather around the electronic hearth to consume as a unit popular cultural fare, with adults content to watch cartoon shows and children eager to imbibe celebrity sex scandals.
-Psychological de-differentiation drives cultural de-differentiation.
+Today family members gather around the electronic hearth to consume popular cultural fare, with adults and children alike content to watch cartoon shows and eager to imbibe celebrity sex scandals.
+Psychological de-differentiation and cultural de-differentiation reinforce one another.
 "Being There," Jerzy Kozinski's parable of the divine naif, captures the trend.
 The novel's protagonist, "Chauncey Gardiner," grows up in seclusion, nursed by a TV.
 The tastes, concerns, and socialized personality of a normal adult never take root in him.
 The plot expels a disoriented Gardiner into the adult world, his only social skill being his ability to rattle off folksy platitudes.
 Ironically, innocence proves disarming.
 Gardiner ascends the political ranks and lands in a position of magical influence.
 He assumes a political function along the lines of the Reagan administration's White House astrologer, Ms. Joan Quigley, an oracle.

 "Being There," in its movie form, suggests the next stop in humankind’s neotenous evolutionary trip.
 Director Hal Ashby takes liberties with the novel when the infantile Chauncey Gardiner makes clear the allegory by walking on water.
-By deifying the naif, the weightless conclusion of "Being There" points to a way around humankind's terminal regression.
-Gravity yields to levity.
+By deifying the naif, the weightless conclusion of "Being There" prescribes a sidestapping around humankind's otherwise terminal, planetbound regression.

 "The achievements of repressive progress herald the solution of the repressive principle of progress itself.
 It becomes possible to envisage a state in which there is no productivity resulting from and conditioning renunciation and no alienated labor: a state in which the growing mechanization of labor enables an ever larger part of the instinctual energy that had to be withdrawn for alienated labor to return to its original form, in other words, to be changed back into energy of the life instincts.
 It would no longer be the case that time spent in alienated labor occupied the major portion of life and the free time left to the individual for the gratification of his own needs was a mere remainder.
 Instead, alienated labor time would not only be reduced to a minimum but would disappear and life would consist of free time."